nfepb/Project3-Battleship-with-Python/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

+# Object Oriented Python: A Battleship Game

 Welcome,

-Everyone knows the game of Battleship and is familiar with the rules.
+Everyone knows the game of **Battleship** and is familiar with the rules.
 You will find here a representation of the Battleship game run through a Python terminal.
 This terminal is running on Heroku.

 The purpose of the game is for the users to find all the computer ships (5 ships) before the player runs out of tries/bullets/guesses.
 Each ship occupies one square on the grid.